-International students with a cumulative GPA less than 2.0 will not be admitted to the college.
-All transcripts submitted by students from previously attendeds chools become a part of their official record.
+International students with a cumulative GPA of less than 2.0 will not be admitted to the college.
+All transcripts submitted by students from previously attended schools become a part of their official record.
 RMCAD does not re-release official or unofficial transcripts earned from other institutions.

-3 Portfolio
+3. Portfolio

-All international applicants to BFA programs must submit an artist statement and portfolio of visual work that demonstrates the basic skills needed to succeed in art and design coursework.
-Students who fail to submit a portfolio of artistic work may not be eligible for scholarships.
+Applicants to BFA programs are encouraged to submit a portfolio demonstrating the basic skills needed to succeed in arts and design coursework.
+Students are also required to submit a statement of intent.
+Students who fail to submit a portfolio of artistic or musical work may not be eligible for scholarships.
 See the "Submitting a Portfolio" section in publication for further instructions.
 Applicants who do not have portfolio work should contact their Admissions Counselor.